CustomTypeOne/LoopPatches/README.md

 ### Summary of Steps

-1. Obtain a fresh download of Loop
+1. (Optional) Obtain a fresh download of Loop
     * Build to a simulator; ensure it builds without error
+    * You can attempt to apply LoopPatches to an existing LoopWorkspace; if that fails, then you need a fresh download
-1. Open a NEW terminal in new LoopWorkspace
+1. Open a NEW terminal in the LoopWorkspace folder
-1. Follow directions to install patches
+1. Follow directions to install LoopPatches
     * STOP IMMEDIATELY if you get an error
-1. Build Loop with LoopPatches to your phone
+1. Build Loop with CustomTypeOne LoopPatches to your phone
 1. Choose the feature(s) to enable and test each one

 ### Fresh Download of Loop